-The process of moving your music to Ditto from another distributor is simple, but it’s important you follow these steps very carefully to make sure you don’t lose any of your existing streams or playlist placements.
+The process of moving your music to Ditto from another distributor is simple.
+Still, you must follow these steps very carefully to make sure you don’t lose any of your existing streams or playlist placements.

 Here’s what you need to do:

-Find all meta data and original files associated with the music you’d like to move to Ditto.
+1. Find all metadata and original files associated with the music you’d like to move to Ditto.

 Artist name & track titles